brownman/SPSE/js/angular/intro.md

 How Angular make the page loading faster ?
 -------
+- why build the html page on the server ?
-- use Ajax for requesting spacific data
+- use Ajax for requesting .json data
-- prefer asking for data: .json and build the page on the client side.
+- build the html on the client side !

 How Angular helps structuring the application?
 ----